 Cooling the BOG is possible instead of letting the pressure raise, but it is less simple and probably more expansive.

-Pressurized tanks have a maximal size of 1000m3.
+Pressurized tanks have a maximal size of 1000m3 currently.
 They display the great advantage of being manufactured in factory saving time and money regarding works (a tank of this type is manufactured in circa 6 months ExW) .
 The modularity is another advantage, and it is easy to manage.

 Above 1000m3, several tanks have to be installed, multiplying connections with LNG piping.